Jaymo33/Blog-Extensor/src/content/blog/how-many-ounces-is-100g-of-agave-syrup.md

     "name": "Is agave syrup healthier than sugar for air fryer recipes?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "Agave syrup has a lower glycemic index than sugar, making it a popular choice for healthier recipes.
 However, it’s still high in fructose, so moderation is key.
-In air fryer cooking, agave syrup can provide a smoother sweetness without the granular texture of sugar, but it’s not necessarily \"healthier\" in large quantities."
+In air fryer cooking, agave syrup can provide a smoother sweetness without the granular texture of sugar, but it’s not necessarily "healthier" in large quantities."
     }
     },
     {